webirr/webirr-api-dotnet-client/DOTNET_SDK_ENHANCEMENT_PLAN.md

 ## Goal

-Bring the .NET SDK closer to the PHP `2.1.1` SDK while keeping the release backward compatible for existing NuGet users.
+Bring the .NET SDK in line with the PHP `2.1.2` SDK while keeping the release backward compatible for existing NuGet users.

 Expected release direction: `1.0.3` to `1.1.0`.